Let America be the dream the dreamers dreamed —

 The last thing I asked Patterson before DBT went onstage in Philly last night was what they planned to do in their first show after election day.
 This is what he said:

 “Get it out of your system, you motherfuckers, because we’re coming back strong.
 My god is rock and roll.
 He ain’t as healthy as he used to be, but I believe.
 And I consider hip-hop rock and roll.
-Nothing pisses me off more than when somebody says Public Enemy shouldn’t be in the rock and roll hall of fame.
+Nothing pisses me off more than when somebody says Public Enemy shouldn’t be in the Rock & Roll Hall of Fame.
 PE is as much the spirit of rock and roll as Chuck Berry.”

 So what, I asked, were his plans for the night’s show?